clapters/HappyHttpMod/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [email@example.com].
+Please report unacceptable behavior.

 ## How to Contribute

 ### Reporting Bugs

-If you find a bug in the project, please report it by creating an issue in the [GitHub Issues](https://github.com/your-repo/issues) section.
+If you find a bug in the project, please report it by creating an issue in the [GitHub Issues](https://github.com/clapters/HappyHttpMod/issues) section.

 **When reporting a bug, please include:**
 - A clear and descriptive title.